victoriakimm/victoriakimm.github.io/_posts/2023-05-10-Ring-Alarm-Decor.md

 Ring Alarm Decor:

-Empty space on your bedroom wall?
+Have an empty space on your bedroom wall?
 Need an alarm clock?
 Ring Alarm Decor doubles as both an alarm clock and a stylish way to decorate your room.
-When a certain brightness theshold is reached, a buzzer and light will go off at the same time, indicating that it is time to wake up.
+When you turn on a switch and a certain brightness theshold is reached, a buzzer and 4 leds will go off simultaneously, indicating that it is time to wake up.

 Materials:

 2  pieces of White Felt (8.5”x11”)

 Tan Colored Twine (2ft)

 1 LilyPad LED

 1 Sewable Battery Holder

 1 Coin Cell Battery

 Conductive Thread

 Thread, Needle, Scissors

 Tip #1: Before using the conductive thread, I would recommend holding all of your components down with thinner thread.
 This allowed connecting the negatives and positives as well as making sure everything was neatly placed a lot easier.